-Workers Compensation Claims - Firefighter Injuries
+Workers’ Compensation Claims - Firefighter Injuries

 Because firefighters work in hazardous conditions, they are exposed to the toxic fumes emanating from burning chemicals, asbestos, and radioactive materials.
 As a result, firefighters can develop heart/lung problems and cancer.

 The second most common leading cause of death for firefighters is heart disease.
-Heart disease accounts for 18% of deaths, compared to cancer-related deaths of 61%.
+Heart disease accounts for 18% of deaths, compared to cancer-related deaths of, 61%.

 What can you do?

 California’s workers’ compensation program has special rules for firefighters, so if you’re having problems filing your claim, feel free to approach us at Sacramento Workers’ Compensation Attorneys, P.C.
 Not only can we assist you with the legal procedure, but we can tell you about the most common injuries for firefighters and the leading cause of death for firefighters.
 We’ll help explain how California firefighters can file a workers’ compensation claim and that volunteer firefighters also get workers’ compensation.
-Should you need more information, please feel free to visit us and discuss your case with one of our expert Sacramento workers’ compensation attorneys.
+Should you need more information, please visit us and discuss your case with one of our expert Sacramento workers’ compensation attorneys.